The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Ray County?

-Ray County, Missouri has 4 public high schools, along with 2 middle schools and 6 elementary schools.
+Ray County, Missouri has 4 public high schools, serving approximately 1,064 students.

 What is the largest school district in Ray County?